gyrogovernance/science/docs/Findings/Analysis_3D_6DOF_Proof.md

 *Step 5: Uniqueness*

 The isomorphism SU(2) ≅ Spin(3) is the unique double cover of SO(3), the rotation group in three dimensions.
 The Lie algebra su(2) has dimension 3, corresponding to three independent generators.
 This is minimal: any proper subgroup would be abelian (e.g., U(1)), violating the non-trivial action requirement.
-Any larger group would require additional generators, violating minimality and the constraint that all structure derives from the single chiral seed at CS.
+Any larger group would require additional generators, violating minimality and the constraint that all structure traces to the single chiral seed at CS.

 **Conclusion:** UNA requires exactly 3 rotational degrees of freedom. □